InfiniteCuriosity/Ethical_use_of_AI/Ethical_Use_of_AI.md

 <br>
 Return at least two images per person from the team of rivals that best reflect the content in this blog post.
 One image will be a header (at the top), and the other images will be in the article.
 State where in the article the images would be best placed.
 <br>
-Let me know if you have any questions or recommendations
+Let me know if you have any questions or recommendations<br>
 *****<br>
 <br><br>
 <b>A great story you are welcome to share: My first exposure to AI as a recruiter (hint: it was bad)</b><br><br>